 Pirates trade for Diamondbacks infielder

-ORLANDO, Fla. — The Pirates on Wednesday acquired infielder John McDonald from the Arizona Diamondbacks for a player to be named later or cash.
+ORLANDO, Fla. — The Pirates on Wednesday acquired infielder John McDonald from the Arizona Diamondbacks.

 McDonald, 38, can play shortstop, second base and third.
 He'll make $1.5 million this year.

 A right-handed batter, McDonald last season hit .249 with six homers and a .681 on-base plus slugging percentage.

 “First and foremost, we like the defense,” general manager Neal Huntington said.
 “He'll give us some versatility off the bench and allow us to rest (shortstop) Clint Barmes when appropriate.”

 Over 14 seasons in the majors, McDonald has a .243 average and a .608 OPS.
 He has a career .975 fielding percentage after playing in 555 games at short, 205 at second, 126 at third and six in left field.